 gar "for" - because.
 Introducing a causal clause serving to explain why the law is not opposed to the promises.

 ei + ind. a]n + imperf. "if" - if, as is not the case [a law was given being able to give life, then really by law righteousness would have been] - Introducing a conditional clause 2nd. class, contrary to fact, where the condition is assumed not to be true.

 nomoV (oV) "a law" - Anarthrous (without an article), implying "any divine regulation, let alone the law of Moses".

 oJ dunamenoV (dunamai) pres. pas. part. "that could" - being able.
 The participle is adjectival, attributive, limiting "law"; "a law which is able".

 hJ dikaiosunh "then righteousness" - Nominative subject of the verb to-be.
-The person who is right, judged/set right with God, is a person who will experience God's promised new life - right with God = life with God.
+The person who is right, judged / set right with God, is a person who will experience God's promised new life - right with God = life with God.
 It is this link that the judaizers have broken.
-If the fullness of new life in Christ comes from keeping the law, then, on the basis of the link between being right with God and possessing life in God, Habakkuk 2:4, cf. 3:11, being judged/set right with God (justified) would also rest on law-obedience.
+If the fullness of new life in Christ rests on keeping the law, then (given the link between being right with God and possessing life in God, Habakkuk 2:4, cf. 3:11) being judged / set right with God (justified) would also rest on law-obedience.
 The next verse explains how such a proposition is not tenable.
 The judaizers themselves know only too well that a person is not justified by works of the law, cf. 2:15-16.

 hn (eimi) imperf. "would [certainly] have come" - would have been.